 Food Pairing Notes

-Vignoles is especially nice with spicy dishes or meals with a fragrant element and a touch of heat to the spice.
-Asian chicken, Mexican cuisine, rubbed pork ribs, Swiss cheese, and cheesecake.
+Vignoles is especially nice with spicy dishes or meals having a fragrant element and a touch of heat such as Asian or Mexican cuisine.

-WINE BACKGROUND: Originally named Ravat 51, this grape is a cross of Seibel and Pinot de corton, a Pinot Noir clone.
-The vines are vigorous and moderately hardy.
-Producing plenty of clean fruit, the grape has thick skins and can easily hang on the vine until late fall and age without rot.
-Instead they become raisin-like with very sweet juice and solid acidity.
+Originally named Ravat 51, this grape was thought to be a cross of Seibel and Pinot de Corton, a Pinot Noir clone; however, recent genetic testing revealed that it shares no genetic markers with its ostensible parents.
+Its origin remains a mystery!
+Vignoles vines are vigorous and moderately hardy.
+Producing plenty of clean fruit in small, compact clusters, they age late in the season which protects them against early frost.
+The grapes have thick skin and can easily hang on the vine until late fall with very sweet juice and solid acidity at maturity.